ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Security Features and Transport Dependencies

 There exists a common set of features shared across the transport protocols surveyed in this document.
-Features which have no transport or application dependencies are mandgatory.
+Features which have no transport or application dependencies are mandatory.
 All others are optional, and are commonly part of a subset of protocols described above.
 We do not distinguish between features provided by different components of a transport security protocol.